 The federal Administration for Children and Families (ACF) has contracted with Abt Associates to determine which prevention services and programs will be designated as evidence-based under Family First and to create a Title IV-E prevention-services clearinghouse.
 To be eligible for reimbursement, services must be described in state prevention plans, components of the service must be outlined in a manual, and the service must show a clear benefit.
 In addition, services must meet one of the following thresholds:

 Virginia’s prevention plan includes the following programs from the Title IV-E Prevention Services Clearinghouse.
-Upon implementation of Family First funding (expected July 1, 2021), federal title IV-E funds may be used for the following evidence based services for children at imminent risk of entering foster care and their parents or kin caregivers.
+Federal title IV-E funds may be used for the following evidence based services for children at imminent risk of entering foster care and their parents or kin caregivers.

 |Functional Family Therapy||Well-Supported||Mental Health Prevention/Treatment Service|